quisquous/cactbot/docs/CactbotCustomization.md

 ## Overriding Raidboss Timelines

+Some customization of timelines can be done via the [cactbot config UI](#using-the-cactbot-ui).
+This UI allows you to hide/rename existing timeline entries or add custom entries at particular times.

+This section is for when you need to do more than that, and want to replace a timeline entirely.
-Overriding a raidboss timeline is similar to [overriding a trigger](#overriding-raidboss-triggers).
+Completely overriding a raidboss timeline is similar to [overriding a trigger](#overriding-raidboss-triggers).

 The steps to override a timeline are: